hashir-rashid/SoccerStatsDataApp/README.md

 # Soccerats Soccer Stats
 Since I'm the coolest, we are using this name for the project and no objections.

-How to run:
+## Requirements
+- NodeJs (latest version)

 ## How to run
 ### Clone the repo and install dependencies